AironDev/laravel-2fa/README.md

 ## Contribute

 Feel free to contribute to the package !
-If you find any security issue, please contact me at thomas@Airondev.agency instead of creating a public github issue.
+If you find any security issue, please contact me at thomas@hydrat.agency instead of creating a public github issue.

 [First contribution guide](https://github.com/firstcontributions/first-contributions/blob/master/README.md)